Levinders/Database-Creation-and-Data-Ingestion-from-Large-CSV-Files-Reticent---finance-fintech-/README.md

 # Database Table Development
 Started first by mapping out the table structures for the databases using [draw.io](https://draw.io).
-Then developed the sql quries for the two dabases to store transactional and non transaction data:
+Then developed the sql queries for the two databases to store transactional and non transaction data:

 <div align="center">
 <table>